Skip to contents

 n_vars

 The number of variables to consider at each split (integer).
 These are chosen uniformly in each split.
-The default is all variables.
+By default, half of the variables are used (p_vars = 0.5).
 Cannot be used together with p_vars or dr.

 p_vars